kanors-emr/Veda-documentation/docs/source/pages/Migration.rst

 Things that are different
 =========================

-• interpolation settings table in SysSettings needs to be converted to a MIG table.
+• Interpolation settings table in SysSettings needs to be converted to a MIG table.
     • if updating with year=0 (without an actual seed value) then need to convert it to in INS
-• text values like for PRC_TSL will need a new tag - TFM_INS-txt
+• Text values like for PRC_TSL will need a new tag - TFM_INS-txt
 • Not supported:
     • comm1/comm2 in matrix form trade links declarations
     • Trade parameter declarations in matrix form (~TRADE_Param)